xamarin/xamarin-macios/docs/required-reasons-dotnet-maui.md

 **Note:** The following lists are verified only for .NET MAUI versions 8.0.0 and later.

 ### [User defaults APIs][UserDefaultsAPIs]
 The following APIs either directly or indirectly access user defaults and require reasons for use.
 Use the string `NSPrivacyAccessedAPICategoryUserDefaults` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-If you only access the user defaults from the list of API's below, then use the value `C56D.1` in the `NSPrivacyAccessedAPITypeReasons` array.
+If you only access the user defaults from the list of APIs below, then use the value `C56D.1` in the `NSPrivacyAccessedAPITypeReasons` array.
 Refer to [User defaults APIs][UserDefaultsAPIs] to determine the any additional relevant values to place in the `NSPrivacyAccessedAPITypeReasons` array.
 | API usage |
 | - |
 | [NSUserDefaults](https://learn.microsoft.com/dotnet/api/foundation.nsuserdefaults) |

-For example, if you use any of the API's listed above, your `PrivacyInfo.xcprivacy` would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:
+For example, if you use any of the APIs listed above, your `PrivacyInfo.xcprivacy` would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>